Webifyd/client-intake-form/README.md

 1. Fill out the form with test data
 2. Check your Airtable base for the new record
-3. Check your email inbox for the notification
-4. Verify the client received a confirmation email
+3. Verify all fields are populated correctly
+4. Test Airtable automations (emails, AI analysis)

 ### Common Issues

 **Airtable Error:**
-- Verify your API key and Base ID are correct
+- Verify your Personal Access Token and Base ID are correct
-- Ensure all field names in the code match your Airtable exactly
+- Ensure all field names in the code match your Airtable exactly (case-sensitive)
-- Check that your API token has write permissions
+- Check that your API token has read AND write permissions
+- See `AIRTABLE_SETUP_GUIDE.md` for complete field list

 **Email Not Sending:**
-- For Gmail, make sure you're using an App Password, not your regular password
+- Emails are configured in Airtable Automations, not in code
-- Check spam/junk folders
+- Check Airtable automation run history
-- Verify SMTP settings are correct for your provider
+- Verify email addresses in automation settings

 **Build Errors:**
 - Run `npm install` to ensure all dependencies are installed